10. Biodiversity

 The operational directives of the Sustainability Team play a key role in supporting Charles Sturt University's corporate strategy.
 Listed within it are these biodiversity targets:

-• Improve the biodiversity value of allocated land 'year on year' from 2015 (ongoing)
+• Improve the biodiversity value of allocated land 'year on year' (ongoing)

 Biodiversity reports were commissioned for each major campus to help staff to identify areas of existing biodiversity value, as well where Charles Sturt University can protect and enhance connectivity between these areas.